vacuumlabs/cardano-hw-cli/docs/cip36-registration-example.md

 --out-file tx.transformed
 ```

-Witness the transaction with `cardano-hw-cli` (we assume that `payment.hwsfile` belongs to the address that controlls the transaction inputs):
+Witness the transaction with `cardano-hw-cli` (we assume that `payment.hwsfile` belongs to the address that controls the transaction inputs):
 ```
 cardano-hw-cli transaction witness \
 --tx-file tx.transformed \